a-mitani/mastering-ethereum/book/push.md

 ### Using git

-You can use Git to push update of your book.
+You can use Git to push an update of your book.

 ```
 $ git push https://push.gitbook.io/{{UserName}}/{{Book}}.git